jmwoo/jmwoo.github.io/training.md

 - hit all major muscle groups once per week
 - do the hardest, compound lift first, it's the most important
 - movements should be slow and in control, focus on feeling both the concentric and eccentric muscle contractions
+- a little core training every day, it's important for posture and sedentary jobs
 - rest on saturday and sunday

 ## 1 - Chest
+- warm up 10 min incline walk on treadmill
 - chest press (flat/decline/incline bar/dumbbell)
 - machine chest flies
 - machine press